RyanPiao/Reflexion-Inspired-RL-in-Bertrand-Price-Competition-Model/README.md

 # Reflexion-Inspired RL in Bertrand Price Competition Model

 This repository explores an innovative adaptation of the Reflexion-inspired reinforcement learning (RL) model to the Bertrand price competition model.
-Contrasting with traditional RL methods, such as those in Nicolas Lepore's 2021 thesis, this project introduces a novel approach to deepen the understanding of tacit collusion and market dynamics in economic models.
+This project takes a novel approach compared to traditional RL methods, aiming to deepen the understanding of tacit collusion and market dynamics in economic models.

 ## Key Features
-- **Cyclical Process**: Implementation of a cyclical process encompassing action generation, market response evaluation, and outcome reflection to inform future strategic decisions.
+- **Cyclical Process**: Implements a cyclical process of action generation, market response evaluation, and reflection on outcomes to inform future strategies.
-- **Strategic Depth and Adaptability**: Enhancing the strategic depth and adaptability in economic modeling, a dimension not fully explored in traditional RL approaches.
+- **Strategic Depth and Adaptability**: Adds strategic depth and adaptability, offering a new dimension to economic modeling.
-- **Learning from Trajectories**: Emphasis on learning from entire action trajectories and conducting complex evaluations, offering a more holistic view of market behavior.
+- **Trajectory Learning and Complex Evaluation**: Focuses on learning from entire action trajectories and conducting complex evaluations of market responses.
-- **Long-Term Strategy Development**: Focused on providing insights into long-term strategy development and adaptability within the dynamic market environments of the Bertrand model.
+- **Long-Term Strategy Development**: Provides insights into long-term strategy development in dynamic market environments.

 ## Project Background
-Building upon the foundations laid in traditional economic modeling and RL, this project seeks to explore new frontiers by integrating advanced AI methodologies.
-It aims to contribute a fresh perspective to the study of competitive strategies and collusion scenarios within the Bertrand price competition framework.
+Building on traditional economic modeling and RL, this project integrates advanced AI methodologies to explore new aspects of the Bertrand price competition model.
+It aims to offer fresh perspectives on competitive strategies and collusion scenarios.

-## Objectives
+## Research Proposal
-- To investigate the potential of Reflexion-inspired RL in enhancing the understanding of market dynamics and strategic behaviors in the Bertrand price competition model.
-- To compare and extend the findings of traditional RL approaches, specifically in the context of tacit collusion among market agents.
+For detailed information on the objectives, methodology, and background of this project, refer to the [Research Proposal](https://github.com/RyanPiao/Reflexion-Inspired-RL-in-Bertrand-Price-Competition-Model/blob/main/Research%20Proposal.md).

 ## Contributing
-Contributions to this project are welcome.
-Whether it's feature enhancement, bug fixes, or documentation improvements, please feel free to fork this repository and submit your pull requests.
+We welcome contributions to this project, including feature enhancements, bug fixes, and documentation improvements.
+Please feel free to fork the repository and submit pull requests.

 ## License
-This project is licensed under [license name], see the LICENSE.md file for details.
+This project is licensed under [license name].
+See the LICENSE.md file for details.